AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 * Email generation results in an incomplete email. **Workaround**: Refresh the page and regenerate. <!-- GS-5209 -->

-* Templates can be uploaded but not seen. **Workaround**: Customers can assign the asset to a [!DNL Campaign] before uploading it.
-Then, upload the template again.
-(Assigning the asset to a [!DNL Campaign] adds [!DNL Campaign] metadata values.) <!-- GS-4815 -->
+* Templates can be uploaded but not seen. **Workaround**: Create or upload an asset and enter an asset group name in the **[!UICONTROL Campaigns]** field.
+Assigning the asset to a [!DNL Campaign] adds the group name metadata value.
+Then, upload the template again. <!-- GS-4815 -->

 * Campaign thumbnails are missing from [!DNL Insights]. <!-- GS-4648 -->